peppertech/OracleJETWorkshop2019/part1.md

 });
 ```

+**Note:** We need to be able to provide credentials, which 'getJSON' doesn't allow you to do, which is why we are switching to AJA here for a more complex call.

 2. From your instructor, get the username, password, and service URL and set them in 'src/js/appControler.js' as follows:

 ```js #button { border: none; }